-- www.PapaCambridge.com Comprehension/responsiveness.
-This assesses the candidate's response in terms of Scale (a) comprehension of the teacher/Examiner, immediacy of reaction/response, fluency of response, presentation of material in the topic. - Scale (b) Linguistic content.
+- www.PapaCambridge.com Scale (a) Comprehension/responsiveness.
+This assesses the candidate's response in terms of comprehension of the teacher/Examiner, immediacy of reaction/response, fluency of response, presentation of material in the topic. - Scale (b) Linguistic content.
 This assesses the linguistic content of the candidate's answers in terms of the complexity, accuracy and range of structures, vocabulary and idiom.

-Category Mark Outstanding (a) A spontaneous interchange between candidate and Examiner.
-Responds confidently to all question types.
-Fluent.
-Not necessarily of native speaker standard.
-14-15 (b) Very accurate use of structures, vocabulary and idiom with occasional errors in more complex language.
-Not necessarily of native speaker standard.
-Very good (a) Generally understands questions first time, but may require occasional re-phrasing.
+Category Mark Outstanding (a) Not necessarily of native-speaker standard. (b) The highest level to be expected of the best IGCSE candidates.
+14-15 Very good (a) Generally understands questions first time, but may require occasional re-phrasing.
 Can respond satisfactorily to both straightforward and unexpected questions. (b) Wide range of mostly accurate structures, vocabulary and idiom.
 12-13 Good (a) Has no difficulty with straightforward questions and responds fairly well to unexpected ones, particularly when they are re-phrased. (b) Good range of generally accurate structures, varied vocabulary.
 10-11 Satisfactory (a) Understands straightforward questions but has difficulty with some unexpected ones and needs some rephrasing.
 Fairly fluent, but some hesitation. (b) Adequate range of structures and vocabulary.
 Can convey past and future meaning; some ambiguity.
 7-9 Weak (a) Has difficulty even with straightforward questions, but still attempts an answer. (b) Shows elementary, limited vocabulary and faulty manipulation of structures.
 4-6 Poor (a) Frequently fails to understand the questions and has great difficulty in replying. (b) Shows very limited range of structures and vocabulary.
 0-3